Twitter to prioritize fixing platform over user growth, shares plunge

 The company said the work it was doing to clean up Twitter by purging automated and spam accounts had some impact on user metrics in the second quarter, and that it was deciding to prioritize improving suspicious accounts and reducing hate speech and other abusive content over projects that could attract more users.

-Twitter, like bigger rival Facebook Inc, has been under pressure from regulators in several countries to weed out hate speech, abusive content and misinformation, better protect user data and boost transparency on political ad spending.
+Twitter, like bigger rival Facebook Inc (FB.O), has been under pressure from regulators in several countries to weed out hate speech, abusive content and misinformation, better protect user data and boost transparency on political ad spending.

 The user outlook came as Twitter reported higher-than-expected revenue thanks to the FIFA World Cup, video ads and booming international ad revenue.
 Twitter also earns revenue from licensing its data.